Capsule Video Editor

 Quality Assurance

-Don’t forget to test your Capsule Video Editor output:
+Don’t forget to review your Capsule Video Editor output:

 Overloading Projects

-A typical misstep in Capsule Video Editor is adding too many effects:
+A typical misstep in Capsule Video Editor is adding excess complexity:

 Ignoring Audio